 Types of urinary incontinence and their peculiarities

-There are three types of urinary incontinence, which can be identified by their specific symptoms:
+There are three types of urinary incontinence, which can be identified by their specific symptoms.

-- Stress incontinence: This type of incontinence may occur when you participate in some types of physical activity—such as when you are exercising, coughing, sneezing, or laughing.
+Stress incontinence: this type of incontinence may occur when you participate in some types of physical activity—such as when you are exercising, coughing, sneezing, or laughing.
 The activity causes the sphincter muscle, which normally holds your urine in the bladder, to weaken and release urine.

-Reasons of female urinary incontinence
+Reasons for female urinary incontinence

-Even though that there are many reasons, which can cause female urinary incontinence, the vast majority of them is caused by excessive stress and fatigue:
+Even though there are many reasons, which can cause female urinary incontinence, the vast majority of them is caused by excessive stress and fatigue:

-- Gynecological surgery, such as uterus and ovaries cyst or tumors removal, can also cause urinary incontinence.
+Gynecological surgery, such as uterus and ovaries cyst or tumors removal, can also cause urinary incontinence.

 Ways and methods to cure urinary incontinence